 For direct-buried heating and hot water system piping, reduction of these thicknesses by 11/2 inches (38 mm) shall be permitted (before thickness adjustment required in footnote b but not to thicknesses less than 1 inch (25 mm).

-C403.11
+C403.11 Mechanical systems located outside of the building thermal envelope (Mandatory).
+Mechanical systems providing heat outside of the thermal envelope of a building shall comply with Section C403.11.1 through C403.11.3.

-C403.2.12 Heating outside a building.
+C403.11.1 Heating outside a building.
 Systems installed to provide heat outside a building shall be radiant systems.